Partner and Director of Investigations

 Our team consists of award-winning journalists, professional researchers, and data experts.

-Quinlan’s associates have an average of 20 years’ professional experience working for major media and law enforcement organizations and are experts in fraud, public records, business, financial markets, private equity, technology, media, telecommunications, energy, the environment, healthcare, retail, trade, politics, and the federal government, among many other topics.
+Quinlan’s senior staff has an average of 20 years’ professional experience working in media, government intelligence, corporate investigations, law, and public sector organizations and are experts in navigating complex domestic and international disputes, due diligence, fraud, corruption, public records, and open source intelligence.
+We have deep experience in business, law, government, financial markets, private equity, technology, media, telecommunications, energy, the environment, healthcare, retail, trade, and politics, among many other topics.

-They have experience working in all major U.S. cities, South America, Europe, and Asia.
-They have been on Pulitzer-winning reporting teams, won dozens of professional awards and recognitions, and received prestigious fellowships such as Harvard’s Nieman, Columbia University’s Knight-Bagehot, and The Boston Globe’s Spotlight.
+Our team has experience working on-the-ground in all major U.S. cities, Latin America, Europe, the Middle East, Africa, and Asia.
+We have been on Pulitzer-winning reporting teams and won dozens of prestigious awards, recognitions, and fellowships for our work in academia, journalism, law, and investigations.